Edmondio/go-fast-oxlib/README.md

 1. Clone this repository into your `resources` folder
 2. Add `ensure ed_gofast` to your `server.cfg`
+3. Add `items.lua` to your `ox_inventory/data/items.lua`
-3. Configure the script in `shared/config.lua` according to your needs
+4. Configure the script in `shared/config.lua` according to your needs

 ## Configuration